revk/NOTSCO/ProposedChanges.md

 - All other messages must include an `envelope.destination.correlationID` that is the `envelope.source.correlationID` to which this message is a reply.
 - Note that this means all messages sent by the hub will have an `envelope.source.correlationID` provided by the original CP, except for `messageDeliveryFailure` where it is omitted.
 - A *correlationID* is any JSON string, but **must not** be more than 255 characters in length (this is to allow for use in SQL tables as a `tinytext` type).
 It is recommended that a UUID is used, but this is not a requirement.

+In the mean time I have suggsted a [bulletin](https://github.com/revk/NOTSCO/blob/main/CorrelationID.md) to address the problem urgently whilst people are still developing.

 ### Processing received mesages